View as Map

 Many hearts were broken back in December 2022 when 4 Seasons Restaurant permanently closed at 1423 W. Miracle Mile.
 Now, with a fresh name and new location, 4 Seasons is back in action as Seasons Eats at 1710 E. Speedway Blvd.

-Many of the fan favorites have landed back on the menu, much like the top of siam — curry chicken and shrimp mixed with carrots, onions, pineapple, basil, and bell peppers.
-You can check out their full menu here.
+Many of the fan favorites have landed back on the menu, much like the Top of Siam: curry chicken and shrimp mixed with carrots, onions, pineapple, basil, and bell peppers.

 (Photos courtesy of Dee Buizer)